 From the 1950s until he died in the late 1970s, another one of Walter’s sons lived at the lodge off and on.
 Afterward, another of Walter’s grandsons lived there for several years.
 Before long, the lodge soon fell into disrepair.
 The property and the surrounding land were put up for sale; however, due to the lodge’s condition and potential renovation or demolition costs, the property sat vacant for years.

-As the old buildings sat idle, continuing to deteriorate, vandals and vagrants made use of the place, further reducing its beauty and damaging the structures.
+As the old buildings sat idle, continuing to deteriorate, vandals and vagrants used the place, further reducing its beauty and damaging the structures.

 Evelyn assures us that the Gant family history in Eagle Nest is a long way from over, as a whole new generation continues to visit the new chalet called the “Dream Catcher.”

 Though the lodge was scheduled for demolition in 2005, it was saved, at least temporarily, by a new buyer.
 When Legends of America re-visited Eagle Nest in 2008, we learned a man from Hawaii had purchased the land and buildings.
-Though local talk said he might renovate the old hotel, nothing was done other than the stables being demolished.
-The substantial acreage was then subdivided into three parcels and once again was placed for sale.
+Though local talk said he might renovate the old hotel, nothing was done besides demolishing the stables.
+The substantial acreage was then subdivided into three parcels and again placed for sale.

 A big thanks to Doug and Ann Walker, Ann’s cousin Shelton Tyer, Jr., Evelyn Gant, and Dale Gant for their contributions in solving the mystery and setting the record straight on this beautiful old place on the lake.
 The abandoned Eagle Nest Lodge sits off Highway 64 as you reach the lake coming in from Cimarron.

-© Kathy Weiser/Legends of America, updated March 2021.
+© Kathy Weiser-Alexander/Legends of America, updated July 2022.